censorship-no-archive/ceno1/doc/threatModel.md

 ##### NCC-CENO-008: Bridge Server Private Files Accessible To Other Users
 CENOBridge distributable explicitly sets bridge.properties file permissions and makes it unreadable by other users.
-In addition, Bridge maintainers are encouraged to avoid running non-related services on a Bridge machine and are instructed to check the access permissions of such sensitive files.
+In addition, Bridge maintainers are encouraged to avoid running non-related services on a bridge machine and are instructed to check the access permissions of such sensitive files.
 We consider this issue **resolved**.